 The following recipe and photography were provided by local blogger Carolyn Hodges of The Dinner Shift.

-All the flavors of classic eggs benedict are jazzed up with the richness of smoked salmon and served casserole-style for a simple but festive prep-ahead holiday breakfast!
+All the flavors of classic eggs benedict are jazzed up with the richness of smoked salmon and served casserole-style for a simple and sophisticated breakfast!

 I’m so excited Heinen’s now carries their own line of premium smoked salmon.
 Whether you give it a try in this recipe, or enjoy it atop a bagel with cream cheese or a crisp green salad, you’ll love its distinctive smoky flavor and tender texture.

 I love make-ahead meals, especially during busy seasons.
-Prepping this casserole the night before cuts down on breakfast prep the next day, which is especially helpful on holiday mornings!
+Prepping this casserole the night before cuts down on breakfast prep the next day, which is especially on busy mornings!
 Plus, it allows time for the English muffins to soak up the egg custard.

 Simply bake the casserole in the morning, then top it with hollandaise sauce and fresh chopped chives.
 You can make your own hollandaise, or I suggest using Melissa’s perfect hollandaise sauce (located in Heinen’s Produce Department) for a simple shortcut.